Gravitational Pressure and the Accelerating Universe: The Gravitational Energy-Momentum and Pressure in the TEGR

-Using Eq. (\ref{2.5}), Eq. (\ref{2.9}) may be written in terms of $\Pi^{ai}=-4\kappa e\,\Sigma^{a0i}$, which is the density of momentum canonically conjugate to $e_{ai}$, as
+Using Eq. (\ref{2.5}), Eq. (\ref{2.9}) may be written in terms of $\Pi^{ai}=-4\kappa ce\Sigma^{a0i}$, which is the density of momentum canonically conjugate to $e_{ai}$, as

-The definition of the energy-momentum $P^{a}$, in the above equation, was obtained for the first time in the context of Hamiltonian formulation of the TEGR in the vacuum \cite{Ref24}.
-This definition is invariant under coordinate transformations of the three-dimensional space and under time reparametrizations.
 In vacuum, Eq. (\ref{2.12}) represents the gravitational energy-momentum vector $P^{a} = (E/c, \textbf{P})$, whereas in non-empty space-times it represents the total energy-momentum of the gravitational and matter fields (see Ref. \cite{ReviewTEGR-Maluf} and references therein).
+Eq. (\ref{2.8}) imply, in particular, for $a=(i)=(1),(2),(3)$, that